The Mandalorian and Grogu: Development

 During an earnings call in February 2024, Disney CEO Bob Iger said the film would likely be released in 2026 and would start a new slate of Star Wars films.
 Explaining the decision to move forward with The Mandalorian and Grogu as the next Star Wars film, Kennedy said they had built an audience for the film through the success of The Mandalorian on Disney+ and she believed young audiences would consider the film to be "their Star Wars" and not feel pressure to watch the entire franchise to see this entry.
+Filoni—who later replaced Kennedy as co-CEO of Lucasfilm—said The Mandalorian and Grogu did not have the same pressure as Star Wars: The Force Awakens (2015), which was similarly the first Star Wars film in years, because it was not the start of a new trilogy or introducing new characters.
+He described the film as a "big celebration" of the title characters.

-Also in February, California allocated the production $21,755,000 in tax credits from the state's filming tax incentive program, one of the biggest allocations in the program's history.
+Also in February 2024, California allocated the production $21,755,000 in tax credits from the state's filming tax incentive program, one of the biggest allocations in the program's history.
 The film was expected to be entirely produced in the state, a first for a Star Wars theatrical film, and would generate over $166 million in qualified expenditures and below-the-line wages there.
 In April, Disney scheduled the film for release on May 22, 2026, filling the May 2026 date that the studio previously reserved for an untitled Star Wars film.
 Sigourney Weaver was in talks to join the cast a month later.
-Doug Chiang and Andrew L. Jones returned from The Mandalorian and its spin-offs as production designers, with Mary Zophres as costume designer after previously working with Favreau on Iron Man 2 (2010).
+Production designers Doug Chiang and Andrew L. Jones returned from The Mandalorian and its spin-offs, while costume designer Mary Zophres reunited with Favreau after working on his film Cowboys & Aliens (2011).

 Filming

 Principal photography was scheduled to begin in June 2024 in California, under the working title Thunder Alley, and was expected to last for 92 days.
 The film had approximately 54 cast members, 3,500 background extras, and 500 crew members.
+David Klein returned as cinematographer from the third season of The Mandalorian, while Filoni and The Mandalorian director Peter Ramsey directed the second unit.
 Favreau and Filoni said in early August that filming had begun several weeks earlier.
-At that time, the character Garazeb "Zeb" Orrelios from Rebels was revealed to be appearing along with the Anzellan species from The Rise of Skywalker, after both appeared in the third season of The Mandalorian.
-A new version of the Razor Crest, the Mandalorian's ship that was destroyed in the series' second season, was also set to appear.
+At that time, the character Garazeb "Zeb" Orrelios from Rebels was revealed to be appearing along with the Anzellan species from The Rise of Skywalker, after both appeared in The Mandalorians third season.
+A new version of the Razor Crest, the Mandalorian's ship that was destroyed in the second season, was also set to appear.
 Weaver confirmed her casting at the end of August.
-Filming wrapped by the start of December 2024.
+Favreau and Filoni said the action, spectacle, and practical effects would be expanded from the series, but they felt the characters connecting with audiences was more important.
+Around 49 minutes of the film was shot in the full-frame 1.43:1 IMAX aspect ratio.
+Filming wrapped by the start of December.